bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

-![alt text][image09]

 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on four scales (1, 1.5x, 2x, and 3x) with two swaths per scale overlapping 50% in X and 75% in Y.  I used YCrCb 3-channel HOG features plus histograms of color in the feature vector, which provided a solid result.
+Here are some example images of the full sliding window processing:

-![alt text][image4]
+![alt text][image05]

 ---